brentp/vcfanno/docs/performance_tips.md

 sets, it is best to have this value be large so that each annotation worker gets enough work to keep it busy.

-The default gap size is `20000` bases.
+The default gap size is `5000` bases.
 Users can alter this using the environment variable `IRELATE_MAX_GAP`.

-The default chunk size is `8000` bases.
+The default chunk size is `8000` query intervals.
 Users can alter this using the environment variable `IRELATE_MAX_CHUNK`.